MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddtape/ns-ntddtape-_tape_set_position.md

 When set to <b>TRUE</b>, indicates that the target device should return status immediately.
 When set to <b>FALSE</b>, indicates that the device should return status after the operation is complete.

-##### - Method.TAPE_REWIND

-Positions the tape at the beginning of the partition indicated in <b>Partition</b> if the media is partitioned, and to the beginning of the media if the media is not partitioned.
-If the media is not partitioned, <b>Partition</b> must be set to zero.
-The <b>Offset</b> member is ignored.

 ##### - Method.TAPE_ABSOLUTE_BLOCK

 Positions the tape at the absolute block address located at the offset from the beginning specified by <b>Offset</b>.
 The value in the <b>Partition</b> member is ignored.